 Four days later, Yu Zhengsheng, ranked fourth in the CPC's powerful seven-member Politburo Standing Committee, then told a different group of Japanese lawmakers that two major conditions need to be met before the Chinese leadership can restart political dialogue with Abe's government.

-They are, specifically, a promise by Abe not to again visit the war-related Yasukuni Shrine in Tokyo and an admission by his government of the existence of a dispute over which country controls a cluster of islands in the East China Sea.
+They are, specifically, a promise by Abe not to again visit the war-related Yasukuni Shrine in Tokyo and an admission by his government of the existence of a dispute over the Japan-controlled uninhabited islands in the East China Sea.

 Yonekura heard similar views from former Chinese State Councilor Tang Jiaxuan during their discussions Tuesday night in Beijing, according to an official of the business lobby.